-Conservatives/Republicans, and Christians who advocate an Anachro-Captialist form of Libertarianism.
-Like to claim The Bible is firmly for the concept of Private Property.
+Conservatives/Republicans, and Christians who advocate an Anachro-Capitalist form of Libertarianism, like to claim The Bible is firmly for the concept of Private Property.

 However I am among many who reject the idea that Communism is compatible with Socialism, because true Communism is Anarchistic.
 If I have a political ideology at all, it is a form of Libertarian-Communism or Anarchist-Communism.
 To us Socialism is not an alternative to Capitalism, Socialism is Capitalism where the State is the Capitalist,, that goes for the USSR, China, North Korea and Cuba.

 Many Libertarian Communists make a distinction between Private Property and Personal Property.
 But the key issue is we believe that the means of production should be shared.

 The Bible depicts the ultimate owner of all Land as God who Created everything.
 But He gave the Earth to Adam, to Mankind as a whole.
 Then later He specifically gave the Near East to Abraham, and Israel to Jacob.
 But it is for the Israeli people as a collective, not just for those rich enough to be able to buy everything.

 Yes there is much emphasis on Inheritance for Families.
 But the Torah includes many regulations for that, some of which were linked to The Jubilee.
 But most importantly is the right of the Poor to glean what they need to live off Farm Land regardless of who owned it.
 That is utterly incompatible with a modern Conservative or Anachro-Captialist understanding of Private Property.